 First published in August, 2016.
 Slight modifications, including title change, to reflect that Trump is now president.

-- Any municipality not adhering to this policy would not receive any state or federal funding.
+- Any municipality not adhering to this policy would not receive any federal funding.
 Any state not adhering to these laws, would not receive any federal funding.
 Government officials would be subject to criminal punishment for non-adherence.

 - Congress would be asked to reform current immigration policies to emphasize protecting American workers while meeting the needs of employers requiring specialized skills that cannot be filled within the U.S. workforce.
 Strict tests for the latter should be part of the policy.